Dining Out Doesn't Mean Ditch Your Diet

 - Just say no. Resist the upsell and freebies.
 Yeah, we know the cocktails and appetizers can be tempting, but just remember they can add fat, sodium, sugar and calories – not to mention expense -- that you don’t need.
 And while you’re at it, you don’t have to accept the “complimentary” bread and butter or chips and salsa!

 - Color your plate.
 The kiddie crayons on the table aren’t the only way to add color to your meal!
-Look for colorful fruits and veggies you can add as sides or substitutes for other ingredients in your dish.
+Look for colorful fruits and vegetables you can add as sides or substitutes for other ingredients in your dish.

 - Have it your way.
 What do you do if you just can’t find a healthy option?
 Be bold, and see what’s possible!
 Combine side veggies or items from different dishes.
 Ask if they can prepare your food to order.
 This may not work in the drive-thru window, but most chefs at sit-down restaurants want to be able to satisfy their diners, so it’s worth a shot!